 Phone tapping in India under Indian Telegraph Act

-Question: I am a social activist and fighting against the discriminations of poor people in India.
+I am a social activist and fighting against the discriminations of poor people in India.
 My question is relating to phone tapping by the Government of India.
 Due to my social activity government is facing problem.
-So it is tapping my phone to gather evidence.
+I identified that someone is tapping my phone to gather evidence.
 I want to know how to tap phone calls in India?
 It is a breach of right to privacy.
 I have a right keep my privacy secure but government is violating it.
 How to know if my phone is tapped by government?

 However I am using Jio and Airtel SIM cards.
 Both are private cellular providers.
 So does is possible to keep my phone on surveillance?
 This is a gray area of our society that when an underprivileged person is trying to rise the government agencies start suppressing them.
 My phone calls are under the scanner of the government and I'm very much afraid about the security of my life.